 Why Consolidating Your Unsecured Debt into your Mortgage or a Secured Line of Credit May Not Be a Good Idea

-These are challenging times for nearly everyone.
-Not only is the current health situation causing anxiety and worry, but there are also significant economic issues occurring today.
-The unemployment rate in Canada is close to the worst it has ever been, and household debts are rising, despite actions by the Canadian government to provide support and relief.
+These are challenging times for us all.
+Not only is the COVID-19 pandemic continuing to cause anxiety and worry for most of us, but there are also significant financial issues occurring because of the virus’ impact on our workforce and our economy.
+The unemployment rate in Canada has improved slightly over the past few months but remains damaged, and household debt loads continue to increase, despite actions by the Canadian government to provide support and relief.

-With many Canadians are struggling to pay their debts, some Canadian banks have begun offering customers a secured line of credit or the option of refinance their mortgage at a low interest rate, usually offering to roll a person’s unsecured debts into their mortgage.
+With many Canadian homeowners struggling to pay down their debts, some Canadian banks have begun offering customers a secured line of credit (or the option to refinance their mortgage) at a reduced interest rate.
+This usually means the bank offers to roll a person’s unsecured debts into their mortgage.
 These options are often presented to those with higher unsecured debt and house equity.

-At first glance, this situation seems like it could be beneficial.
+This situation seems like it could be beneficial.
 Secured lines of credit and mortgages typically have lower interest rates than unsecured debts like credit card debt.
-However, much like with nearly every financial decision, it’s not a “one size fits all” solution.
-Depending on your situation, accepting the bank’s option and taking this step may not be a good idea.
+However, much like with every financial decision, this is not a “one size fits all” solution.
+Depending on your situation, accepting the bank’s option and taking this step may not be the ideal solution for you.

 What Rolling Unsecured Debt into a Mortgage or Secured Line of Credit May Do

-In addition, secured debt such as mortgages or secured lines of credit cannot be included in bankruptcies or consumer proposals.
-While starting either of these processes may not be what a person necessarily wants to do, in these challenging economic times, these options could be a way to resolve debt problems.
+Even more important to ensuring you keep all your options open to resolving your debt pressures, secured debt such as mortgages or secured lines of credit cannot be included in a bankruptcy or consumer proposal filing.
+While starting either of these processes may not be what you had planned to do, in these challenging economic times, these options are often the best way to resolve debt problems.

-If your bank is encouraging you to refinance and roll your unsecured debts into your mortgage or a secured line of credit, you should be skeptical.
-What’s good for the bank may or may not be good for you, especially in these uncertain times.
+If your bank is encouraging you to refinance and roll your unsecured debts into your mortgage or a secured line of credit, you should proceed cautiously and ask a lot of questions.
+What may be good for the bank may not be good for you, especially in these uncertain times.
 Refinancing could start you down a path that ends with you losing your home, having to file bankruptcy, or in other financial trouble.
-Talk to a Licenced Insolvency Trustee or a trusted advisor before taking the bank up on their ‘offer’.